Crockpot Paleo Pork and Pumpkin Chili (our all time favorite chili!)

 ¼ cup cilantro

-2 cups free-range chicken stock
+2 cups chicken stock or bone broth

 salt and pepper